How I work

 I don't deliver results.
 I improve the conditions that make them possible.

 The questions I ask before anything else: Why are we doing this?
 Who does it serve?
-Does it actually advance what we're trying to achieve?
+And what would it take to call this a success?

 Whether we call it Service Design, Journey Management, or Jobs To Be Done doesn't matter.
-What matters is the question behind it — and how we'll know later if it worked.
+What matters is understanding the need and the value behind it.
+When this is agreed the path forward is clear.

 What that looks like in practice